johan162/hpdf_table/docs/GettingStarted.md

 but we will not discuss this more here and instead refer the reader to the API documentation.

 @note We should also mention that there is a concept of a look & feel theme for the table which can be used to adjust all the parameters at once.
-This is discussed in @ref sec-themes "Using themes".
+This is discussed in @ref sec_themes "Using themes".